bazel-contrib/rules_nodejs/docs/Core.md

 <h4 id="node_toolchain-npm_path">npm_path</h4>

-Path to npm JavaScript entry point
+Path to npm JavaScript entry point.

 This is typically an absolute path to a non-hermetic npm installation.